joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/touch-event-handling.md

 <div>

 Note: The initial touch listener is attached to mySprite, but the listeners for moving and ending the touch event are not.
-If the users’s finger or pointing devices moves ahead of the display object, the Stage continues to listen for the touch event.
+If the users's finger or pointing devices moves ahead of the display object, the Stage continues to listen for the touch event.